MFA (Cultural Leadership)

-** EFTSL - Effective Fulltime Study Load: indicates the relative study load of a subject against a full time study load of 1.0 for an academic year.
+** EFTSL – Effective Full-Time Study Load: indicates the relative study load of a subject against a full-time study load of 1.0 for an academic year.
 For consistency the EFTSL** have been rounded to 3 decimal places.
 This is not indicative of the full value of the EFTSL but represents an accurate load for fee calculations.

 The Cultural Leadership course is structured to enable students to participate through in-person intensives and online learning.
 All students will also undertake an international case study during the final six months of the course.
 NIDA will make a financial contribution towards international engagement opportunities when travel, accommodation and related costs are to be incurred.